 Bunga Twin Falls may not be the highest of waterfalls in Laguna, but its symmetry earns it a steady stream of tourists.
 The pair of cascades sit side by side, split evenly as they distribute water to the cool basin below.
 Plus, adrenaline junkies will surely get a kick out of Bunga Twin Falls in Nagcarlan.
 Thrill-seekers can conquer new heights by climbing the cliff next to the falls and diving into a 32-foot-deep pool!

 8. Bumbungan Falls

-This waterfall is also located in Cavinti, so keep this in mind should you visit its more famous neighbour in Pagsanjan Falls.
+This waterfall is also located in Cavinti, so keep this in mind should you visit its more famous neighbour, Pagsanjan Falls.

 9. Dampalit Falls

-Los Baños is famously known for its hot springs but hidden in the town is one of the best waterfalls in Laguna.
-Dampalit Falls can be accessed by going a bit past Mount Makiling.
+Los Baños is famously known for its hot springs, but hidden in the town is one of the best waterfalls in Laguna.
+Dampalit Falls can be accessed by going a bit past the famous Mount Makiling.
 While the waterfalls are strong, the shallow catch basin makes a great swimming hole for visitors.
-It is also filled with verdant greenery, making it an ideal place for a picnic.
+Surrounded by verdant greenery, Dampalit Falls is an ideal place for a chill picnic in Laguna.
 Fortunately, the area around the waterfall has picnic table rentals for those who wish to eat in this elevated al fresco experience!

 10. Buruwisan Falls